NETWAYS/gitlab-training/day2/03_CI/03_Gitlab_CI.md

 !SLIDE smbullets
-# GitLab CI: Docker, Containers - how to use it
+# GitLab CI: Containers - how to use it

-* Run an application in an isolated environment
+* Run an application in an isolated environment (Docker, Podman)
 * Layered images providing additional libraries and tools, e.g. base linux, mysql, apache, ruby
 * Start container, run tests, return results
 * Light-weight and fast, can run on each Git push